luismiguelcasadodiaz/miniRT/README.md

 ## Ambient light
-An ambient light must influence the object's color.
+An ambient light **must NOT influence** the object's color.

-We tested it with nine images, changing ambient light intensity from 0.1 to 0.9 in 0.1 steps.
+In the first approach, We tested it with nine images, changing ambient light intensity from 0.1 to 0.9 in 0.1 steps.
 First, we tested  with a plane.
 Second, we tested with a sphere

 ![Screenshot from 2024-11-21 20-31-08](https://github.com/user-attachments/assets/c0787ff9-4004-4a14-a4cb-07822e26ee19)

 ![Screenshot from 2024-11-21 20-45-43](https://github.com/user-attachments/assets/dde7d562-05f3-4f3c-8ae0-9cf25a68f606)

+However, the discussion with 42 peers showed our approach was wrong.
+We change it to impact only the background color.